openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **XML** - Extensible Markup Language—general-purpose markup language for storing data.

 **XSLT** -
 Extensible Stylesheet Transformations—commonly used to change the presentation of XML data.
-In EQUELLA they can be used to present information returned in reports, transformations, citations, display and confirmation templates.
+In openEQUELLA they can be used to present information returned in reports, transformations, citations, display and confirmation templates.

 **YouTube™ Search** -
 Contribution wizard control that allows users to search for YouTube™ content to be added to a contributed item.